Orange and Lemons: Post Orange and Lemons (2007–2017)

-Reuniting
+Sudden return (2017–present)

-In July 2017, after 10 years on hiatus, the band announced on its official Facebook page that they were going to reform as a trio, involving Clem Castro on vocals and lead guitars, JM del Mundo on bass guitar, and Ace del Mundo on drums.
+In July 2017, after ten years on hiatus, the band announced on its official Facebook page that they were going to reform as a trio, involving Clem Castro on vocals and lead guitars, JM del Mundo on bass guitar, and Ace del Mundo on drums.
 In August 2018, the band headlined Moonlane Festival, a concert that it also produced.
+In January 2019, Jared Nerona (formerly in The Spaceflower Show) joined as the keyboardist and the quartet of the band.

-On February 10, the band's label Lilystars Records announced via Twitter that the band would be recording and releasing a new album in 2021, their first release in fourteen years.
+On February 10, 2021, the band's label Lilystars Records announced via Twitter that the band would be recording and releasing a new album in 2021, their first release in fourteen years.

-Controversies

-Allegations have been made that the melody and musical arrangement of the band's breakout single "Pinoy Ako", also used as a theme song in the reality show Pinoy Big Brother, was stolen from an obscure single, "Chandeliers" by the 1980s English new wave band Care.
-It was later on found out that the allegations were somehow true since the song and Care's were very similar, with the tune imitated all throughout song.